Frequently Asked Questions (FAQs)

 At P&B our objective is to maintain a moderate level of fragrance in our product.
 That means you can expect to smell your soap when you are using it, but not from another room.

 Over time as soap dries on the outside, the fragrance diminishes, however once you begin to use the soap, the fragrance to some degree will return.
-(Caveat: If the soap is beyond the Best Before Date, it may not throw any fragrance at all and it can still be used if it is not rancid.)
+(Caveat: If the soap is beyond the Best Before Date, it may not throw any fragrance at all but it can still be used if it is not oxidizing.)

 If you have a product that has too much fragrance for your liking, you can open the package and put it aside (in a closet for example) for a couple of months to see if the fragrance diminishes to a point where it is acceptable.
 If it is still too strong, consider giving it away.